WKSalt/DPSAU2-Net/README.md

-# DPSAU2-Net
- Enhanced U2-Net with Residual DPU-Blocks and Split-Attention for Medical Segmentation
+# Enhanced U2-Net with Residual Depthwise Separable and Split-Attention Blocks for Precise Medical Image Segmentation